 as a reminder to expect the ARHEC operators for the volunteers' monthly net.

-- Hospital Net radio operators will report to their designated
+- MCT Net radio operators will report to their designated

 hospital before the

 scheduled net time and inspect the station's connections using the laminated

 instruction card attached to the radio or in the station binder to insure that all

 wires and cables are installed correctly before activating the station.